 photo Nigel Willox

-- Not properly shielding your photo after exposure
+- Not properly shielding your photo after ejection from the camera

-- The camera’s lighten/darken slider being positioned too far towards lighten
+- The camera’s lighten/darken slider being positioned too far towards lighten/white

 - Shooting in low temperature conditions